TotalTS/pokepink/README.md

 To set up the repository, see [**INSTALL.md**](INSTALL.md).
 Keep in mind that this is an already old version of Pokeyellow.

+To patch the ROM, Beat Patcher is recommended. https://www.romhacking.net/utilities/893/

 Features:

 - Clefairy fully replaces Pikachu.